The focus of this video is the performance-based nature of the NCC, and what this means for compliance with the NCC.

 As a performance-based code, the NCC Performance Requirements represent the mandatory compliance level of performance that a building must achieve, across many different aspects, such as structural integrity, fire safety, health and amenity, access and egress etc. Buildings must comply with these requirements.

 Note that the Governing Requirements of the NCC must also be satisfied in order to comply with the NCC.
-These are found in Section A of Volumes One and Three and Section 1 of Volume Two.
+These are found in Section A of all volumes of the NCC.